hblasins/optIll/README.md

 ## Data

 Sample data used in our experimens can be downloaded from the [Stanford Digital Repository](https://purl.stanford.edu/rq453qp3526).
 The `Images.zip` file contains all images captured using the experimental setup.
 The `Results.zip` contains pixel classification results, this data should be reproducible by running the appropriate `classify***.m` scripts.
 Note that given the extensive cross-validation these results will take long to generate, which is why we are also releasing them.
+Once you download the files, unzip them directly into the root folder of this repository.

 ## Getting started

 Once you start MATLAB please run the `install.m` script from the `./Code` directory.
 This script adds all the relevant project sub-directories to MATLAB path.

+To have a better sense of what this project is about and how optimal illuminants can be used run the `s_syntheticExample.m` script.
+It generates a toy problem where a target feature is invisible under broadband illuminant and shows how to use the algorithms we describe to derive the optimal illuminant.
+The feature becomes more visible when optimal light is used.

 To see the algorithms in action you can have a look at `s_simulationExample.m` or `s_simulationNumChannels.` scripts.
 These use the ISET toolbox to simulate camera captures and compare conventional RGB cameras and broadband illuminants to using monochrome cameras and optimal lights.